 - Heat oil in wok (recommend adding more oil to fasten the process, do not worry, we will remove extra oil later) to form a 3 cm oil layer.

-- Place potatoes in and fry until well cooked.
+- Place potatoes in and fry until the surface becomes slightly crispy.
 Then place the eggplant in and gently fry during the process until well cooked.
 Fry green pepper for 10 seconds.

 - Serve hot with steamed rice.